eclipse-sprotty/sprotty-website/hugo/content/docs/getting_started.md

 };
 ```

-Finally, we need to create the entry point of our application in a `index.ts` file:
+Finally, we need to create the entry point of our application in an `index.ts` file:
 ```typescript
 import "reflect-metadata";
 import { LocalModelSource, TYPES } from 'sprotty';